joast/ruby-filemagic/README.md

 ## VERSION

-This documentation refers to filemagic version 0.7.3+
+This documentation refers to FileMagic version 0.8.0

 ## DESCRIPTION